rektosauruz/currencyhandler/README.md

 5. fifth parameter ; optional, create a database unique id logfile or use a previous one

+///// This section is for development /////

-script checks the internet connection and returns an echo script checks for api.list and if not present creates one
+script checks the internet connection and returns an echo [] script checks for api.list and if not present creates one []